reduxjs/redux/docs/usage/structuring-reducers/ImmutableUpdatePatterns.md

 They can provide a useful alternative to writing manual immutable update logic.

-A list of many immutable update utilities can be found in the [Immutable Data#Immutable Update Utilities](https://github.com/markerikson/redux-ecosystem-links/blob/master/immutable-data.md#immutable-update-utilities) section of the [Redux Addons Catalog](https://github.com/markerikson/redux-ecosystem-links).

 ## Simplifying Immutable Updates with Redux Toolkit

 Our **[Redux Toolkit](https://redux-toolkit.js.org/)** package includes a [`createReducer` utility](https://redux-toolkit.js.org/api/createReducer) that uses Immer internally.